Science and Technology for Humanitarian Action Challenges (HAC)

 ©ICRC, 2018, Mamadou Diawoye Dia

-The challenges faced by humanitarian organizations in general and by the International Committee of the Red Cross (ICRC) in particular are immense.
-In 2023, according to UNHCR, more than 110 million people were displaced because of conflict and insecurity, a number not reached since WWII.
-Extreme climate events, such as floods, storms and droughts, are on the rise, thereby increasing the vulnerability of people already suffering from conflict [1].
-The COVID19 pandemic is further jeopardizing the hard-fought gains in access to healthcare and poverty reduction of the past decades.
+The challenges faced by the humanitarian sector are immense.
+Raising tensions between global powers and vanishing respect for International Humanitarian Law result in levels of humanitarian needs never reached since WWI (more than 123 million people forcibly displaced in 2024 according to UNHCR).
+Extreme climate events, such as floods, storms and droughts, are on the rise, thereby increasing the vulnerability of people already suffering from conflict.
+Built on geostrategic equilibriums that are profoundly shifting, the whole humanitarian system struggles to maintain its funding, as well as its legitimacy, resulting in shrinking operational capacities.
 Therefore, EPFL and ETH Zurich are joining forces with the ICRC through the Engineering for Humanitarian Action initiative to explore innovative solutions to such crises.

 The goal of the Science and Technology for Humanitarian Action Challenges is to support project-based research between EPFL researchers, ETH Zurich researchers, the ICRC and other humanitarian organisations to develop effective solutions for a greater impact of humanitarian action.